Asiago Stagionato whole wheels are perfect for Horeca.

 Depending on the different agings, it is characterized by either a sweeter taste (Mezzano) or by a more intense and fragrant taste (Vecchio).

-Asiago Stagionato PDO
+Vacuum packed Asiago Stagionato

 DETAILS: